aviwad/librehunt/README.md

 GPL 3!

-This file is part of Librehunt.
+This file is part of LibreHunt.

-Librehunt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+LibreHunt is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Librehunt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+LibreHunt is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Librehunt.
+You should have received a copy of the GNU General Public License along with LibreHunt.
 If not, see <https://www.gnu.org/licenses/>.

 Copyright 2018, Avi Wadhwa